BawdyAnarchist/quBSD/Future_Development.md

 	- This would leave only the quBSD_root (zroot/quBSD).
 I prefer to remove this file entirely
 	- Maybe this value can just get stored in quBSD.sh

-qubsd.sh - check that case can be applied to isqubsd_ipv4 and others

 - net-firewall pf.conf might not be fully generalized for routerIP.
 	- basically, exec.created relies on setting the last number to "1".
      - Then it modifes pf.conf, but that might be inappropriate